dnvt/dnvt-folio/README.md

       [x] - Repair the src (should be empty for loading states?)
       [x] - Repair ligns and sound on the phone
-      [ ] - Responsive height jump bug in the Grouped Deviced [ ] - Cards
+      [ ] - Responsive height jump bug in the Grouped Deviced [ ] - Flex Space-Even the Grouped Phone on Mobile [ ] - Cards
       [x] - CardImage
       [x] - CardStatus